A Guide To Amazon FBA Shipping

 FBA Shipping or FBM

-Whether you should use FBA (Fulfillment by Amazon) shipping or FBM (Fulfillment by Merchant) shipping depends on your business needs, the products you sell, and your budget, among other things.
-Here are some things to think about for each method of shipping:
+Whether you should use FBA (Fulfillment by Amazon) shipping or FBM (Fulfillment by Merchant) shipping depends on your business needs, the products you sell, and your budget.
+Consider these factors:

 FBA Shipping: